 Hosting Providing infrastructure and deployment capability in order for the applications to be available and rapidly updated / iterated.
 Analytics Providing qualitative analytics based on usage of the tools in the pilot countries.
-Support for Support with user-testing sessions and synthesis of the outputs into changes to the software. user testing & the software.
-Research Iteration & On-going development of the tools to add or improve features based on user updating of feedback Tools Ad hoc support Providing access to 'one-off' data and features to support users in achieving their of users goals (e.g. producing policy documents).
+Support for user testing & Research Support with user-testing sessions and synthesis of the outputs into changes to the software.
+Iteration & updating of Tools On-going development of the tools to add or improve features based on user feedback Ad hoc support of users Providing access to 'one-off' data and features to support users in achieving their goals (e.g. producing policy documents).